-On 2017, the Department of Social Services (the "Department") issued a Notice of Action ("NOA") to the "Appellant") denying her Medicaid benefit under the HUSKY C-Aged, Blind and Disabled program because she did not meet the eligible non-citizen requirements.
-On 2017, the Appellant requested an administrative hearing to contest the Department's decision to deny Medicaid benefits.
-On 2017, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2018.
-Or 2018, in accordance with sections 17b-60, 17-61 and 4-176e to 4-189 inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing The following individuals were present at the hearing: , Appellant's granddaughter and Representative Rachelle Mighty-Brown, Department's Representative via telephone
+On, 2020, the Department of Social Services (the "Department") issued a Notice of Action ("NOA") to (the "Appellant") denying her Medicaid benefits under HUSKY C Medicaid because she did not meet the eligible non citizen program requirements.
+On, 2020, the Appellant requested an administrative hearing to contest the Department's decision to deny her Medicaid benefits.
+On 2020, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a Notice scheduling the administrative hearing for 2020.
+On 2020, in accordance with sections 17b-60, 17-61 and 4-176e to 4-189 inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
+The following individuals were present at the hearing: , Appellant , Appellant's daughter and sponsor Lindsay Valle, Department's Representative